What is a ‘clean break’ following divorce?

 Need help agreeing on how to divide your finances?

-If you both agree you can have your financial separation, and your financial arrangements made legally binding through a consent order.
+If you both agree, you can make your financial arrangements legally binding through a consent order.
 This is sent to the Family Court to be reviewed by a Judge and is legally binding once approved and sealed.
 It’s called a consent order because you’ve both consented (agreed) to it.

-This is a bit of a trick question because ‘clean break order’ or ‘clean break consent order’ is the term used rather than a different document.
-Normally a consent order will include a ‘clean break clause’, this severs financial ties and ends future claims.
+In most cases, yes.
+Normally, a consent order will include a clean break clause which severs all financial ties and ends future claims.
 However, a clean break clause isn’t always possible in a consent order, if for example, there’s ongoing spousal maintenance.
+Therefore, a consent order is not always the same as a ‘clean break order’ but most of the time it is.

-These can be broken down into two main types of:
+These can be broken down into two main categories:

 It’s important to note that formalising your financial arrangements or getting a clean break is optional and both require full financial disclosure of all assets and debts including future pension entitlements regardless of whether they are part of your final agreement.